Quark clusters, QCD vacuum and the cosmological 7Li, Dark Matter and Dark Energy problems: Conclusion

-R.O., D.L. and N.K. acknowledge the support of the Natural Sciences and Engineering Research Council of Canada (NSERC).
-P.J. is supported by a grant from the Natural Science Foundation PHY-1913693.
-We thank R. Rapp for interesting discussions on various aspects of the paper.
-R.O. thanks P. Serpico for brief comments on Appendix A.
+\funding{R.O., D.L. and N.K. acknowledge the support of the Natural Sciences and Engineering Research Council of Canada (NSERC).
+P.J. is supported by a grant from the Natural Science Foundation PHY-2310003. }